FREE Ground Shipping and USPS Priority Shipping on U.S. orders over $50.

 These growing conditions give chlorella a higher chlorophyll content, which gives plants, and chlorella, their green color.
 The deep green of chlorella helps to show that this alga is one of the most concentrated source of chlorophyll known.

 Which Kind of Chlorella Supplement is Most Bioavailable?

 Chlorella has a lot to offer, but you want to make sure you buy a chlorella supplement that is most digestible.
 All the good stuff contained within this super-nutritious algae is surrounded by a tough cell wall that our digestive system has difficulty digesting.

 Supplement makers have three basic methods to choose from for tapping into chlorella’s tough cell wall: cracking it, fermenting it, or pulverizing it.

 A cracked cell wall gives our digestion a window of opportunity to get at chlorella’s nutrition.
 But some health experts believe cracking ultimately leaves chlorella vulnerable to oxidation and mold.

 Fermenting softens the cell wall, so it’s easier to penetrate, but it typically results in less nutritious algae.
 Since fermented chlorella is grown in a sealed fermentation tank, it doesn’t get the direct sunlight that it needs to make the large amounts of nutrient-rich chlorophyll.
 Instead, fermented chlorella gets its nutrients from a mixture of acetic acid and glucose - that’s right, sugar!

 Since the goal of a good chlorella supplement is one that gives our bodies the most access to the most nutrition, and thus more health benefits, the pulverizing method is the way to go.

 Instead of softening, or cracking the cell wall, a pulverized chlorella cell wall method allows your body full access to chlorella’s amazing nutrition.
 Pulverized chlorella provides the highest digestibility of any kind of chlorella.
-Whether you take chlorella in a powder, tablet, or granule form, make sure it is a pulverized cell wall chlorella for maximum absorption and benefit.
+Whether you take chlorella in a powder or tablet form, make sure it is a pulverized cell wall chlorella for maximum absorption and benefit.